-In addition, it shall not be a valid excuse to allege lack of affirmative consent that the Respondent believed that the Complainant consented to the sexual activity under either of the following circumstances:
+In addition, it shall not be a valid excuse to alleged lack of affirmative consent that the Respondent believed that the Complainant consented to the sexual activity under either of the following circumstances:

-- The Respondent's belief in affirmative consent arose from the intoxication or recklessness of the Respondent. - The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the Complainant affirmatively consented.
+• The Respondent's belief in affirmative consent arose from the intoxication or recklessness of the Respondent.

-- 8. Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual harassment under this policy. - 9.
-Formal complaint means a document signed and filed by a Complainant (or signed by the Equal Opportunity and Diversity Officer) or designee alleging sexual harassment against a Respondent and requesting that the University investigate the allegation of sexual harassment.
-At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education program or activity of the University with which the Formal Complaint is filed. - 10.
-Grievance Process means the fact-finding process from the time of the filing of the Formal Complaint through the final determination of an appeal (if any). - 11.
-Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment under this policy. - 12.
+- The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the Complainant affirmatively consented. - 2.
+Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual harassment under this policy. - 3.
+Formal Complaint means a document filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that Chapman University investigate the allegation of sexual harassment.
+At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education program or activity of Chapman University with which the Formal Complaint is filed. - 4.
+Grievance Process means the fact-finding process from the time of the filing of the Formal Complaint through the final determination of an appeal (if any). - 5.
+Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment under this policy. - 6.
 Supportive Measures means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
-Such measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter sexual harassment.
+Such measures are designed to restore or preserve equal access to Chapman University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or Chapman University's educational environment, or deter sexual harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
 Supportive measures may also include written notification about available services both within the institution and the community and options for available assistance as required by the Clery Act.
 Supportive measures are not disciplinary measures.

-VI.
 Reporting Prohibited Sexual Harassment